 This website uses cookies to ensure you get the best experience.
 By clicking or navigating the site you agree to allow our collection of information through cookies.
 More info

-Work to deploy the common Europeana data space for cultural heritage is led by the Europeana Foundation in collaboration with a consortium of 18 partners from nine EU countries.
+The common European data space for cultural heritage is a flagship initiative of the European Commission to accelerate the digital transformation of Europe’s cultural sector.
+It is deployed by a consortium of 19 partners from nine EU countries, coordinated by the Europeana Foundation.
 The work of the consortium is supported by the Europeana Network Association (ENA), a strong and democratic community of 3,500+ experts working in the field of digital heritage, and the Europeana Aggregators’ Forum (EAF), the network of national, domain and thematic aggregators who support cultural institutions providing data.
 The data space is overseen by the Member States in the framework of the Commission Expert Group on the common European data space for cultural heritage (CEDCHE).

 The data space for cultural heritage builds on the Europeana Digital Service Infrastructure (Europeana DSI) and the Europeana Strategy 2020-2025.
 It will link to relevant European, national and regional initiatives and platforms, providing interoperable access to cultural heritage data.